 There’s no way around it: An HVAC system is a big purchase.

 Big purchases can have big consequences, and you want every consequence to be positive!
 When you start meeting with HVAC contractors, you should set your expectations high.
-Really high.
+High.

 In particular, here are 7 things you should expect – and require – from every contractor trying to earn your business.